Building Your English Brain

 You will be able to see my face and mouth clearly in each video lesson, and I will use a blackboard at all times.

 Each lesson focuses on a single idea, and each is comprehensive.
-Students can go at their own pace and should take their time, with lots of practice between videos.
+You can go at your own pace and should take your time, with lots of practice between videos.
 Replaying each lesson is highly recommended.

 In this course you will learn HOW to improve your English.
 This course is all about the different ways to study, practice and push yourself so that you can become a more fluent English speaker.
 All of the things you learn in this course are things you can do by yourself; we'll cover listening and thinking tips, how to watch movies and use the internet, the right way to learn words and study idioms, as well as effective exercises designed for learning to think in English.
 You will also learn how to create an easy practice plan which fits into your lifestyle, so that you can stick with it and, with hard work, get to where you want to be!